-The accompanying financial statements have been prepared on a historical cost basis, except for financial assets at fair value through profit or loss (FVTPL) which are measured at fair value.
+The accompanying financial statements of the Fund have been prepared on a historical cost basis, except for financial assets at fair value through profit or loss (FVTPL).
 The financial statements are presented in Philippine peso, which is the Fund's functional currency, and all values are rounded to the nearest peso except when otherwise indicated.